opea-project/docs/examples/ChatQnA/deploy/xeon.md

      "max_tokens": 32, "temperature": 0}'
 ```

-vLLM service generate text for the input prompt.
+vLLM service generates text for the input prompt.
 Here is the expected result
 from vllm:

 ```